Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 # <a id="Touchpoint_Types"></a>Touchpoint Types ###

-As you saw before, New Relic Pathpoint is comprised of  different types of Touchpoints, which are adapted according to the needs of each business, and they are;
+As you saw before, New Relic Pathpoint is comprised of  different types of Touchpoints, for now five, which are adapted according to the needs of each business, and they are;

 * PRC (Person Count) are used to count people
 * PCC (Process Count)  are used to count processes